 The Gospel passage you’ve just heard is a part of a series of parables dealing with spiritual crises that are generated when we misuse our possessions, when we end up being possessed by our possessions.
 Last Sunday’s Gospel was about the Prodigal Son who demanded his share of his father’s estate and then went out and squandered it all.
 Next Sunday’s Gospel will be all about the rich man eating a sumptuous meal at his table while poor Lazarus sat starving at the rich man’s gate.
-The lesson today involves, as you all know, the devious and clever wicked steward who doctors the accounts of his master’s books in order to win friends, friends who will care for him as he faces his impending firing.
+The lesson today involves, as you all know, the devious and clever wicked steward who doctors the accounts of his master’s books in order to win friends, friends who will care for him after he faces his impending firing.

 We need to give attention to some background before we unpack the meaning of today’s parable while noting the number of instances when in His parables Jesus uses business practices so familiar to His listeners.
 In the parable of the talents He used the investment of monies given to servants of a rich man to make His point.
 The parable of the prodigal son involved the monetary inheritance the son would receive upon his father’s death.
 Then there was the woman who searched for her lost coin, the story of the merchant who sold everything in order to purchase the pearl of great value, the parables involving fishermen, farmers, lost sheep, and others, all of which involved the business practices of the people of those times.

-Today’s parable needs to be understood in the realization that it was against Jewish law to charge interest on loans of money.
+Today’s parable needs to be understood with the realization that it was against Jewish law to charge interest on loans of money.
 Instead of bankers, the Jews earned interest by lending out produce instead of money.
-Here in this particular case the rich man was probably an absentee landlord who loaned olive oil and wheat to his debtors expecting to receive more of each commodity in return than what he loaned, the difference being the equivalent of interest charges on his loans.
+Here in this particular case the rich man was probably an absentee landlord who loaned olive oil and wheat to his debtors expecting to receive more of each commodity in return than what he had loaned them, the difference being the equivalent of interest charges on his loans.
 It was understood that the master’s steward would also earn his commission out of the differential amount, the amount between what was borrowed and the amount of the payback.

 Jesus is not commending the steward’s dishonesty.
 The steward’s dishonesty had been discovered and was obvious to everyone.
 Jesus didn’t concern himself with the obvious.
 The prodigal son squandered his money and the steward squandered his master’s property.
 Both, however, took the necessary steps to secure their futures, just as did the characters presented in similar parables that Jesus used.
 What Jesus is concerned with is the lack of spiritual foresight on the part of His followers.

-The point is that we all ought to be as foresightful and prudent in planning ahead for our spiritual futures as the worldly-wise are in planning ahead for their financial and material futures.
+The point Jesus making is that we all ought to be as foresightful and prudent in planning ahead for our spiritual futures as the worldly-wise are in planning ahead for their financial and material futures.
 Jesus, clearly, is not commending the wicked steward for his deviousness.
 He was, after all, establishing a conspiracy to defraud the owner of the interest on his loans while at the same time returning the master’s principal amount on his loans, making friends with his mater’s debtors, and securing his own future along the way.
-But Jesus was presenting His followers with the example of the zealous foresightfulness of the wicked steward and wishing that His own followers would be at least as enterprising in caring for the future of their souls.
+Jesus was presenting His followers with the example of the zealous foresightfulness of the wicked steward and wishing that His own followers would be at least as enterprising in caring for the future of their souls.